malramsay64/Crystal_Melting/notebooks/02_calculating_melting_rate_errors.md

 # disp_chart.save("../figures/melting_rates_Trimer-P1.00-p2.png")
 ```

-This figure corresponds to the values in the table below, which also includes the fractional error.
-A value of the fractional error > 1 would indicate that the value is not distinguishable from 0.
+This figure corresponds to the values in the table below,
+which also includes the fractional error.
+A value of the fractional error > 1
+would indicate that the value is indistinguishable from 0.

 ```python
 gradient1["frac_error"] = np.abs(gradient1["error"] / gradient1["mean"])